ooc-lang/ooc-lang.org/content/about.md

 A small team kept maintaining the compiler and SDK in the background.
 Bugs were fixed, long-awaited features were implemented.
 Development has quietly continued, and the project was never actually abandoned.
-After a long while with just a single page website, I decided to rebuild a proper one to help newcomers get up and running quickly.
+After a long while with just a single page website, we decided to rebuild a proper one to help newcomers get up and running quickly.
 You are reading it right now!

 ## Why use ooc?